vulcand/vulcand/documentation/source/proxy.rst

 .. code-block:: sh

-  vulcanctl log set_severity -s=INFO
+  vctl log set_severity -s=INFO
   OK: Severity has been updated to INFO

 You can check the current logging seveirty by using ``get_severity`` command:

 .. code-block:: sh

-  vulcanctl log get_severity
+  vctl log get_severity
   OK: severity: INFO